jcomp-03/README-generator/README.md

   Legalese borrowed from <a href="https://www.gnu.org/licenses/gpl-3.0" target="_blank">here</a>.

   ## Contribute
-  Testing
+  J

   ## Tests
-  Testing
+  J

   ## Questions?
   I enjoy hearing back about my work.
-You can reach me at jcomp_03@yahoo.com.
+You can reach me at J.
-  Alternatively, contact me on my GitHub page <a href="https://github.com/jcomp-03">here</a>.
+  Alternatively, contact me on my GitHub page <a href="https://github.com/J">here</a>.